dustinpfister/blog_posts/_posts/nodejs-stream.md

 ### 1.3 - Using a pipe with custom stop method that gives to condition to stop

+One of the options that is possible with this module I put together is the option to give a custom stop if method that can be used to define the condition required to push null ending the stream, or not.
+In this example I am not defining any condition to push null, I just keep pushing the current buffer value created in the read method.

 ```js
 // Using my Random Letters Read Stream
 let RandomLetters = require('./read_random_letters.js').RandomLetters;